mdingena/json-api-health-monitor/README.md

                 "params": { // object with key-value pairs for URL query string "key": [ "404", "500" ] // value can be string or array of strings },
-                "dataKeyPath" : "foo.bar.results", // specify the key which contains your health report data, or leave blank ("") to use response object root
+                "dataKeyPath" : "foo.bar.results", // specify the key of response object which contains your health report data, or leave blank ("") to use response object root
                 "title": "Report Title",
                 "width": 1,
                 "columns": {